 The glider transects aim to sample offshore soundscapes at the scale of the Northwestern Mediterranean sea.
-Following successful test of feasibilities ran in 2015 & 2016 (cf www.medtrix.fr, MAGMA project), CALME includes 3 transects (Toulon-Calvi 2017, Golfe du Lion 2018, Pelagos Sanctuary 2019) every six years to measure offshore and ambient noise levels and to evaluate the contribution of shipping noise.
+After successful feasibility test run in 2015 & 2016 (cf www.medtrix.fr, MAGMA project), CALME implements 3 glider transects (Toulon-Calvi 2017, Golfe du Lion 2018, Pelagos Sanctuary 2019) every six years to measure offshore ambient noise levels and to evaluate the contribution of shipping noise.
 Each transect (range~600 kms, 1 month) is chosen to sample both the busiest and nosiest and the quietest areas with lowest traffic levels.
 Two transects (Golfe du Lion, Toulon-Calvi) are co-funded by CHORUS and Water Agency.
 We are looking for fundings for the 2019 transect in the Pelagos sanctuary.
 The noise levels (ambient, oceanic) along the transects are used to calibrate in space and time a numerical mapping of the shipping noise managed by CALME.

-The data collected by CALME are processed offline by CHORUS with its BIOSOUND software that implements several peer reviewed algorithms dedicated to a multi-purpose analysis of underwater biotic and anthropogenic sounds (ambient noise estimation, detection, classification, census of acoustics signatures, etc.).
+The data collected by CALME is processed offline by CHORUS with its BIOSOUND software that implements several peer reviewed algorithms dedicated to a multi-purpose analysis of underwater biotic and anthropogenic sounds (ambient noise estimation, detection, classification, census of acoustic signatures, etc.).

 The processing of the raw data acquired by CALME produces 32 descriptors:

 - 8 related to the Oceanic and Ambient Noise Levels,